strapi/documentation/docs/developer-docs/latest/development/export-import.md

 <!-- more details including the file structure of exp data on this page-->
 # Data Export-Import System <BetaBadge />

-Strapi provides a CLI-based data tool that allows you to export data from a Strapi application.
-Examples of when the export system is useful include:
+Strapi provides a CLI-based tool that allows you to export data from a Strapi application.
+The data export tool is useful, for example, to create a backup of your project data.

-- example 1
-- example 2
-- example 3.

 The following documentation details examples of how to use the `strapi export` command.

 ::: strapi
 The `strapi export` CLI command and all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI#strapi-export.md).